 - Whilst potatoes are cooking, put your shredded cabbage in another large pan, pour boiling water over the cabbage and cook for about 5 minutes, until just tender.

-- Heat a tbsp of oil and fry eight rashers of bacon until crispy.
+- Heat a tablespoon of oil and fry eight rashers of bacon until crispy.
 Set aside.
 Then cut up the remaining two rashers into small pieces and fry for 3-4 minutes until slightly coloured.

 - Add the cabbage and spring onions to the frying pan with the bacon and heat through, stirring.

 - Drain the potatoes, add butter and season, then crush roughly with a masher.
 Stir the cabbage, bacon and spring onions (reserve some for decoration) into the crushed potatoes.
 Stir in the mustard.
 Cover with a lid and keep warm over a very low heat.
 This is your colcannon.

 - To poach the eggs, crack the eggs into the gently simmering water with a splash of vinegar and poach for 3 mins.
 For instructions on how to poach a perfect egg, see the notes below.